JordanMicahBennett/MASKED-UNSAVED-FACE-RECOGNITION-OR-PERIOCULAR-ARTIFICIAL-INTELLIGENCE-APP/README.md

 3. Modify the installation files, by copying the files from "GOD_MODIFIED_PYFACY_PYTHON_LIBRARY_FILES" to Python36/Lib/site-packages/pyfacy directory (normally in %AppData%.../Programs/Python36)
 Of the 2 files and folder copied above, you should accept prompts to replace the utils.py file, as well as the face_clust folder content "algorithm.py".

-4. Crucially for gaining the ability to do masked face recognition in pyfacy 1.0.1:

-* i.
-Download the [.t7 open face model](https://github.com/JordanMicahBennett/MASKED-FACE-RECOGNITION-OR-PERIOCULAR-ARTIFICIAL-INTELLIGENCE-APP#a-instructions_user) from my "[[MASKED-FACE-RECOGNITION-OR-PERIOCULAR-ARTIFICIAL-INTELLIGENCE-APP](https://github.com/JordanMicahBennett/MASKED-FACE-RECOGNITION-OR-PERIOCULAR-ARTIFICIAL-INTELLIGENCE-APP).

-* ii.
-Download the [face detection model](https://github.com/JordanMicahBennett/MASKED-FACE-RECOGNITION-OR-PERIOCULAR-ARTIFICIAL-INTELLIGENCE-APP/tree/main/face_detection_model) from my "[[MASKED-FACE-RECOGNITION-OR-PERIOCULAR-ARTIFICIAL-INTELLIGENCE-APP](https://github.com/JordanMicahBennett/MASKED-FACE-RECOGNITION-OR-PERIOCULAR-ARTIFICIAL-INTELLIGENCE-APP).

-* iii.
-Place both the folder from (i) and the .t7 file from (iii) in one folder somewhere.

-* iv.
-Modify the parameter of mdl.load_faces in runClusteringTool.py to be the one you created from above.